You can improve your skating with off-ice conditioning.

 Author - Mike Bracko

 Mike Bracko is a skating coach, skating researcher, strength & conditioning coach, and fitness educator.
-He holds a Doctorate degree in Exercise Science and Biomechanics, and is a Certified Strength & Conditioning Coach.
+He holds a Doctorate degree in Exercise Science and Biomechanics and is a Certified Strength & Conditioning Coach through the NSCA.
 He played hockey in the AJHL, BCHL and NCAA (University of Illinois-Chicago).
-Mike has authored 16 DVD’s on skating instruction and performance enhancement.
-He does 200-300 skating clinics with 400–500 hockey players every year.
-He specializes in 1-on-1, small group, and team skating with youth, minor, junior, and pro players.
+He does skating clinics with 300–400 hockey players every year specializing in 1-on-1, small group, and team skating with male and female players ranging in age from 8 years old to pro players.
+He is also the strength & conditioning coach for the USA Men’s Deaflympic hockey team. www.hockeyinstitute.org [email protected]

 An important rule is to train the way the game is played.